material-foundation/material-remixer-android/README.md

 }
 ```

-A trigger to simulate an event happening.
+A trigger to simulate an event happening:
 ```java
 @TriggerMethod
 public void simulateConnectionFailure() {